 There are few things that any parent can do which will help minimize the mountain of art that piles up over the years.
 Some ideas are simple, and others more crafty, but there is something for everyone on this list to help manage our kid’s school art projects.

-Scan it.
 Scan it or photograph it and archive in a computer file.
-If you want to do something with it, you could create an iMovie or simple slideshow video to share with family and have as a keepsake.
+If you want to do something with it, you could create a video or simple slideshow video to share with family and have as a keepsake.
 I also love the idea of putting it into a photo book and creating a year-in-review of your child’s art.

-Collage it.
-Create a summer project by taking pieces from drawings, paintings and other crafts, and combining it into a bigger piece.
+Create a summer project by taking pieces from drawings, paintings, and other crafts, and combining it into a bigger piece.
 We have used craft glue to affix pieces to a canvas, making a larger project to be hung.

-The reality is, if you simply can’t part with it, you will end up storing it in a Rubbermaid bin, look at it once and awhile, get sentimental and close the lid again.
+The reality is, if you simply can’t part with it, you will end up storing it in a Rubbermaid bin, look at it once in a while, get sentimental, and close the lid again.
 You will end up moving it from home to home, and then try to gift it to your kids when they leave home.
-My mother saved years of my artwork and school notebooks only to bring me over a huge box of momentos when she downsized homes.
+My mother saved years of my artwork and school notebooks only to bring me over a huge box of mementos when she downsized homes.
 While it was fun to look at for an afternoon, I swore I would never do the same thing to my own kids.

-So when it starts pouring in the last week of June, make a plan!
-Start making piles to scan, gift or trash.
-Once school starts back in September, you will be lighter and ready for the inevitable influx from the upcoming year.
+So when your kids’ artwork starts pouring in the last week of June, make a plan!
+Start making piles to scan, gift, or trash.
+Once they’re back to school in September, you will be lighter and ready for the inevitable influx from the upcoming year.